SimonSubokLee/ston-docs-son/admin/media.kr.rst

 Existing method requires original files for Pseudo-Streaming and HLS as below.
 In this case, STON also duplicates original files to service clients.
-However, as the play time gets longer, more derived files will be created, and harder to manage.
+However, as the play time gets longer, more derived files will be created, and it will get harder to manage.
-하지만 재생시간이 길수록 파생파일은 많아지며 관리의 어려움은 증가한다.

 .. figure:: img/conf_media_mp4hls1.png
    :align: center